GaryNLOL/MicroHacks-Bot/README.md

 </p>

 ## What is µHacks Bot?
-Bot for µHacks (a. k. a.
+µHacks Bot is the Discord bot for µHacks (a. k. a.
 MicroHacks) hackathon, which will be held between October 29 and October 31.

 ### Dependencies
 - Discord.py